THF Conservation Grant

 Biodiversity gardening lies at the heart of a paradigm shift from a purely aesthetic landscape to one incorporating ecosystem services and cultural values—a living landscape.
 Transforming urban and inner-city areas into biodiversity enclaves provides welcome relief to populations lacking access to parks and other sizeable reserves.
 This also creates abundant opportunities for environmental education and for people to connect with nature.

-Several demonstration sites have been identified in Petaling Jaya including the compound of University Malaya’s Centre for Indigenous Studies in Section 11, Petaling Jaya.
+Several demonstration sites have been identified in Petaling Jaya including the compound of the University of Malaya’s Centre for Malaysian Indigenous Studies in Section 16, Petaling Jaya.
 Others will be added on as the project launches.
 UBI will conduct ongoing monitoring at these sites.

 The project comprises three objectives: